AnnemiekNieboer/eindopdracht-webdevelopment/src/README.md

 Who maintains and contributes to the project?
 -----------------------------
 Me!
 Annemiek Nieboer.
-You can find recent updates at the [GitHub repository](https://github.com/AnnemiekNieboer/eindopdracht-webdevelopment) of this project.
+See the most recent updates at the [GitHub repository](https://github.com/AnnemiekNieboer/eindopdracht-webdevelopment) of this project.